CodeYourFuture/module-tests/intro-to-programming/codeorg_giraffes_loop/assessment_task.md

 1. Use some of the available blocks to make a drawing as close as possible to the following image:  !["three giraffes standing in a line"](assessment_task_course3_3.15_draw_three_giraffes.png)

-1. (Bonus) Ensure the whole image fits on screen, as pictured.
+1. (Optional) Ensure the whole image fits on screen, as pictured.

-1. (Bonus) Use as few blocks as possible
+1. (Optional) Use as few blocks as possible